On the Afghan/Pak border within a US Army embed as an adviser to an International news team. Paktika Province, Afghanistan.

 It was a big wake up call for me, as I soon realised that at times it would be easier looking after a team of six year olds.
 As their behaviour would be seen as less threatening to themselves and others around them.

 “War correspondents” I mistakenly thought, were hand picked for their skills set.
 Fitness, mental toughness, awareness and clean living.
-But no…here I am consulting individuals with many issues such as alcohol, drugs, PTSD, basic fitness issues…and the list goes on.
+But no…here I am consulting individuals with many issues such as alcohol, drugs, PTSD, basic health and fitness issues…and the list goes on.

 The main failing of the media as an industry, is the simple fact that they don’t send managers from top to bottom on management courses.
 Therefore in my opinion, it’s not always the best decisions that are made as to who they send into hostile environments to news gather.
 In a lot of circumstances, it’s the warm body volunteer that gets the task, no matter the known frailties of that individual.

 So, having found this out fairly quickly, but sadly having to have found it out on the ground, and not been given the honest facts beforehand…I decided that it would be best in the longer term to look around me, choose and almost hand pick who I’d feel most comfortable working with.
 The reason for this, was to ensure that I had the trust of the small team deployed.
 But as they were serious news gatherers in good overall mental and physical health, realizing that you have to be of a particular quality to not let one another down, they would know that they have my trust too.

 I then continued to work with a handful of like minded journalists successfully over the coming years in some extremely tough scenarios.